-When preserving vegetables, meats, poultry and seafood, safety is key.
-To keep what your canning safe to eat, and fresh tasting, you’ll use the Pressure Canning method which heats the contents to 240º F eliminating the risk of foodborne bacteria.
-You should also know that if even you’re mixing high acid foods with low-acid foods you must use the pressure canning method.
+When preserving low-acid foods like many vegetables, meats, poultry and seafood, you’ll use pressure canning to keep your foods fresh and safe to eat.
+Pressure canning heats contents to 240° F, eliminating the risk of foodborne bacteria.
+Even when you’re mixing high-acid foods with low-acid foods, you must use the pressure canning method to safely preserve contents.

 Let’s Make Something Yummy - Tutorials